Chicago Benge Resource Site

 2. The "First and Last of Everything" list!
 Example: What is the earliest Benge C trumpet?

-and the earliest LA 1X with a 1 stamped on the bell.
+the earliest Chicago Eb, and the earliest LA 1X with the number stamped on the bell.

-A new section covering "the latest horns stamped on the ferrule" has been added.
+A section covering "the latest horns stamped on the ferrule" has been added.

 3. Click here to go to the "Questions and Theories" page.
 (8/16/20)